scikit-learn/enhancement_proposals/slep007/proposal.rst

 last step is not a transformer.

-``ColumnTransformer`` by default adds a prefix to the output feature names, indicating the name of the step applied to them.
+``ColumnTransformer`` by default adds a prefix to the output feature names, indicating the name of the transformer applied to them.
 If a column is in the output as a part of ``passthrough``, it won't be prefixed since no operation has been applied on it.